dchen376/Sentiment-Analysis-with-Python-Flask/README.md

-About Embeddable Watson AI libraries
-In this project, you'll be using embeddable libraries to create an AI powered Python application.

 Embeddable Watson AI libraries include the NLP library, the text-to-speech library and the speech-to-text library.
 These libraries can be embedded and distributed as part of your application.
 For your convenience, these libraries have been pre-installed on Skills Network Labs Cloud IDE for use in this project.